thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 There are two types of helper methods used by the generators.
 Both types follow the same patterns:

-- Get a reference to a select element
+- Get a reference to a SELECT element
 - Select one of the options

-Let's look at the first type: methods used to get a reference to a select element.
-Here is the code for *get\_state\_select()* which returns a reference to the state select element:
+Let's look at the first type: methods used to get a reference to a SELECT element.
+Here is the code for *get\_state\_select()* which returns a reference to the state SELECT element:

 {% highlight python %}
 def get_state_select(self):